-- Ghost in the Machine: We go inside Homer's head to see that the harsh and militaristic Serious Homer has locked up drunk, crazy Fun Homer and murdered Intellectual Homer (which is one of many, many reasons why Homer is an idiot).
+- Ghost in the Machine: We go inside Homer's head to see that the harsh and militaristic Serious Homer has locked up drunk, crazy Fun Homer and is threatening to murder him just like he murdered Intellectual Homer (which is one of many, many reasons why Homer is an idiot).

 - When Marge tells someone on the other end of her door that she's out of drugs to sell, she has this reaction when she sees that Chief Wiggum is on the other side.

 - Overly Long Gag: Ned singing all the colors in the theme to Joseph and the Amazing Technicolor Dreamcoat.
 To make it more excruciating, as he reaches the last color, he starts at the beginning again!

 - Persona Non Grata: Bart's on the airport's 'No Fly' list because he unbuckled his seatbelt.

 - Remember the New Guy?: Apparently, Skinner now has a secretary named Myra and she seems on okay-ish terms with Bart, despite having never appeared before this episode.